Lobira

 The village had a primary health care unit in 2010 with two untrained community health workers.
-Common pathologies included Malaria, Menengitis, Respiratory disease and spinal paralysis.
+Common pathologies included malaria, menengitis, respiratory diseases and spinal paralysis.
 The boreholes had broken down but water could be obtained from a nearby stream.
 The people had no latrines. but used the bushes.
 The village had one primary school with 13 teachers and 360 pupils, short of almost everything including buildings.
 Classes are held under the trees.
 The school had no water supply and no latrines.
 The nearest secondary school was in Isoke, 27 km away.

-Lobira is the birthplace of Joseph Oduho (1929-1993), an early leader in the struggle for independence.
+Lobira is the birthplace of Joseph Oduho (1929–1993), an early leader in the struggle for independence.